rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 NOTE - This section is optional!
 Git webhooks are useful but not needed for course completion.
 </p>

-7. In order to allow GitLab trigger Jenkins (because of the OpenShift Auth Plugin), we need to allow the `Annoymous` user trigger builds.
+7. In order to allow GitLab trigger Jenkins (because of the OpenShift Auth Plugin), we need to allow the `Anonymous` user trigger builds.
 Head to your Jenkins Dashboard and click on `Manage Jenkins` on the left hand side.
 Then scroll down and click `Configure Global Security`.
 Alternatively, type in `https://jenkins-<YOUR_NAME>-ci-cd.apps.some.domain.com/configureSecurity/` .
 You should see a screen like so:
 ![jenkins-global-security](../images/exercise2/jenkins-global-security.png)

 7. Scroll down to the `Authorization` section and allow `Anonymous` to create jobs.
 Do this by navigating through the matrix of checkboxes and check `Build` and `Cancel` under the Job heading.
 Leave all other user behaviour as is.
 Anonymous is the user that GitLab will act as so this allows the WebHook to trigger builds.
 (The screenshot has been cropped to bring Job further to the left.)
 Hit `Save` or `Apply`.